libbymiller/cube_music_experiments/sonic_pi_headless/README.md

     ./linux-build-all.sh --system-libs

 # add my new version
-I thought webhooks would be good for this

-but for that you need a publically available server, so I pass cleaned up data via MQTT

-See square_webhook.py (which is a mess and only works in python 2)
+I thought webhooks would be good for this, but for that you need a publically available server, so I pass cleaned up data via MQTT.
+See square_webhook.py (which is a mess and only works in python 2).
 TBH I think I should just use the API proper but here we are

     cp cube_sonicpi_headless.rb server/ruby/bin/